morrownr/USB-WiFi/home/How_to_Install_Firmware_for_Mediatek_based_USB_WiFi_adapters.md

 4. mt7612u chipset
 5. mt7610u chipset

-Note: The instructions apply to PCIe cards as well as USB adapters.
+Note: The instructions in sections 1 and 2 apply to PCIe cards as well as USB adapters.

 -----